CoherentLogic/lorikeem/README.md

 LorikeeM
 ========

-LorikeeM MUMPS Developer Tools for GNU Emacs
+LorikeeM MUMPS Developer Tools for Emacs

 This major mode for emacs provides basic syntax highlighting for MUMPS.
-It supports most features of GT.M and InterSystems Cache.
+It supports most features of Fidelity GT.M.

+###Global Lookup###

 This major mode can also provide a dump of any GT.M global from within the editor.
-For this to work, the KBAWDUMP.m file (included in the package) must be placed in one of the directories referenced in your $gtmroutines environment variable.
+For this to work, the KBAWDUMP.m and KBBMLRKM.m files (included in the distribution package) must be placed in one of the directories referenced by your $gtmroutines environment variable.

 In order to use the MUMPS Global Examiner, place the cursor over the global you wish to examine, and perform one of the following actions: